NVComputing/nvcomputingsite/resources/index.md

 This page contains general information and useful links, if that's what you're looking for.

-Otherwise, click one of the above links you're interested in to get started!
+Otherwise, click one of the links to the left you're interested in to get started!

 # Useful Links
 ### <a href="https://github.com/NVComputing/nvcomputingsite" target="_blank" rel="noopener noreferrer">GitHub Repository</a>